PHenriqueK/PairAssignment02/README.md

 ### Project Background

 This repository contains the material for the Second Pair Assignment in Introduction to Collaborative Social Science Data Analysis (MPP-E1180) @HSoG Berlin.
 We provide a first draft for the research proposal of our final project.
 In our paper, we will seek to illustrate the magnitude of the "Airbnb effect" on hotels in Berlin, using a Regression Discontinuity Model (RDM).
-While some literature does exist on the impact on rents since Airbnb's entry into Berlin, literature on the effect of Airbnb on hotels is quite limited.

 ### Repository Files